CCurl/cccForth/README.md

 FOR      (f t--)           Begin FOR/NEXT loop
 I        (--n)             n: Current index
-+I       (n--)             n: value to add to I
-EXIT-F   (--)              Drop top 3 entries from loop stack (unwind FOR loop) NEXT     (--)              Increment I, jump to start of loop if I < T BEGIN    (f--f)            Start WHILE/UNTIL/AGAIN loop.
++I       (n--)             n: value to add to I UNLOOP-F (--)              Drop top 3 entries from loop stack (unwind FOR loop) NEXT     (--)              Increment I, jump to start of loop if I < T BEGIN    (f--f)            Start WHILE/UNTIL/AGAIN loop.
 WHILE    (f--f?)
 If f==0, jump to BEGIN, else DROP f and continue.
 UNTIL    (f--f?)
 If f<>0, jump to BEGIN, else DROP f and continue.
 AGAIN    (--)              Jump to BEGIN.
-Use IF EXIT-W EXIT THEN to break out.
+Use IF UNLOOP-W EXIT THEN to break out.
-EXIT-W   (--)              Drop top 1 entry from loop stack (unwind WHILE loop) EXIT     (--)              Exit the word immediately (don't forget to EXIT-F/W first if in a LOOP)
+UNLOOP-W (--)              Drop top 1 entry from loop stack (unwind WHILE loop) EXIT     (--)              Exit the word immediately (don't forget to UNLOOP-<x> first if in a LOOP)

 *** TEMPORARY VARIABLES ***
 +TMPS    (--)              Allocate 10 temp variables, r0 .. r9